johandry/DevSecOpsVirtualEnv/README.md

 For more information go to https://www.vagrantup.com/docs/

-To use __Docker__ go to https://www.docker.com/products/docker and download the installer for your operative system.
-But again, if you are on macOS it can be done with Homebrew Cask.
+To use __Docker__ go to https://www.docker.com/products/docker and download the installer for your operative system then follow the instructions for [macOS](https://docs.docker.com/docker-for-mac/) or [Windows](https://docs.docker.com/docker-for-windows/).
+But again, if you are on macOS it can be done with Homebrew Cask (not recommended at this time _July 2016_).

     brew cask install dockertoolbox